INVESTIGATION: New evidence raises questions over the EU’s decision to sanction Russian oligarch Usmanov’s sister

 The OCCRP included a section in its report entitled “The World’s Wealthiest Gynaecologist?” detailing her luxurious holidays and included pictures of her in elegant surroundings.

-“Obviously, Narzieva is no ordinary gynaecologist,” the OCCRP opined at one point in the report, before going on to explicitly accuse her of acting on her billionaire-brother’s behalf through the vehicle of the Swiss bank accounts.
+“Obviously, Narzieva is no ordinary gynaecologist,” the OCCRP opined at one point in the report, before going on to explicitly accuse her of acting on her billionaire brother’s behalf through the vehicle of the Swiss bank accounts.
 “Her lifestyle is an example of the kind of luxury accessible to oligarchs’ relatives.
-But her riches — and those Swiss bank accounts in particular — are also evidence of how even highly-respected Western banks can help obscure the connections between oligarchs and their money.”
+But her riches – and those Swiss bank accounts in particular – are also evidence of how even highly-respected Western banks can help obscure the connections between oligarchs and their money.”
 But this is qualified with: “It’s not clear why Narzieva would be listed as a beneficial owner of these accounts.”

 ABU Group had a total of 1,800 shares of which 1,000 are “A” shares with voting rights that conferred control over the company and its bank accounts.
 The remaining 800 “B” shares were only economic shares, which entitled the owner to dividend payments, but did not confer any voting rights at board meetings, nor any executive power over the company or its bank accounts.